ananta348/Automatic-Room-Light-Controller-with-2-Digit-Counter/README.md

-# Student Attendance Counter using Arduino

 ## About the Project

-This project is a simple **Arduino-based Student Attendance Counter** that keeps track of the number of students inside a classroom.
+This project is a simple **Automatic Room Light Controller with 2 Digit Counter** that keeps track of the number of students inside a classroom.
 It uses two IR sensors to detect when someone enters or exits, updates the count automatically, and shows the current number of students on a **16×2 I2C LCD**.
 An LED is also used to indicate whether the classroom is occupied.

 This project is a great way to learn about sensor interfacing, LCD communication, and basic automation using Arduino.